 What Services Does the Library System Provide Correctional Facilities?

 As per Article IV.
-“Services and Programs Provided by Public Library Systems of Guidelines” of the New York State Public Library System Services to State Correctional Facility Libraries State Aid Program:
+“Services and Programs Provided by Public Library Systems” of the New York State Public Library System Services to State Correctional Facility Libraries State Aid Program:

-The purpose of the program is to supplement library services and resources for inmates in State correctional institutions by providing inmates with broader access to library materials, services, and the statewide library network.
+The purpose of the program is to supplement library services and resources for incarcerated individuals in State correctional institutions by providing incarcerated individuals with broader access to library materials, services, and the statewide library network.

-Funds are made available to public library systems to provide the system’s services to the correctional facility’s library and inmates.
-The distribution of State aid funds for this program is based on the annually negotiated agreement between the parties regarding how the public library system’s resources may best be used to facilitate library service to inmates.
+Funds are made available to public library systems to provide the system’s services to the correctional facility’s library and incarcerated individuals.
+The distribution of State aid funds for this program is based on the annually negotiated agreement between the parties regarding how the public library system’s resources may best be used to facilitate library service to incarcerated individuals.

 Materials and equipment purchased through the program remain the property of the public library system, although the system may provide them to a correctional facility library on long-term loan.
 The library system and the correctional facility library negotiate responsibility for repairs and/or maintenance of these materials and equipment.